Last updated: January 2026

 Here’s how it works:

 - Make all repayments: Make all your debt repayments in full according to the debt review plan.
-Luckily, this doesn’t mean you have to settle your mortgage or home loan.
-Which can be excluded.
+Luckily, certain secured debts (like a home loan) may be treated differently.
+You can confirm this with your debt counsellor.

 - Talk to your debt counsellor: Give your debt counsellor a nudge and let them know that you have completed your payments.
 Provide proof if you have it and ask them to request paid-up letters from the creditors.